aer0ss/aerofs/docs/conf_properties.md

     email.sender.public_host=

 Hostname of the outbound email server.
-Special handling occurs if this is "localhost".
+Special handling occurs if this is `localhost`.

 Example: `email.sender.public_host=smtp.sendgrid.net`